-Kenneth H. Carter, Jr.
+Kenneth H. Carter

 Resident Bishop of the Florida Conference of the United Methodist Church

 Kenneth H. Carter, Jr. is resident bishop of the Florida Conference of the United Methodist Church.
-Along with the Cabinet, he gives pastoral and administrative leadership to almost 700 congregations, fresh expressions of church, campus ministries and outreach initiatives in an episcopal area that stretches from Tallahassee and Jacksonville to Miami and the Keys.
+Along with the Cabinet, he gives pastoral and administrative leadership to over 800 congregations, fresh expressions of church, campus ministries and outreach initiatives in an episcopal area that stretches from Tallahassee and Jacksonville to Miami and the Keys.
 He came to the Florida Conference in 2012, following a ministry of almost thirty years in Western North Carolina, twenty-nine as a local church pastor.

 The Carters consider it a great blessing to live and serve in Florida.